mccright/rand-notes/Commercial_Surveillance_Notes.md

 Choreograph
 https://www.choreograph.com/

-Choreograph™ is WPP's global data products and technology company fueling growth for the world’s most admired brands.
+Choreograph™ is WPP's global data products and technology company fueling growth for the world's most admired brands.
 Built on the most advanced global data foundation, Choreograph is powered by 850 technologists, product developers, and data scientists that orchestrate data capabilities across GroupM and WPP into an end-to-end data enablement solution.
 With a commitment to "Data with Purpose, Fuel for Growth," Choreograph unlocks data inside brands to power deeper customer connections and fuel growth.
 Discover more about Choreograph at www.choreograph.com.

 To learn more about how we collect and use information for online advertising, please visit https://www.choreograph.com/global-privacy-policy/